UntitledsTakenNOOOO/dehacked-attack/README.md

 * Rowdy Shotgunner: Same deal as the previous two.
 Has 60 HP.
 * Rowdy Chaingunner: An 80-HP version of the chaingunner that moves slightly slower.
 * Rowdy Plasma Guy: Has 60 HP and a plasma rifle, but it's less damaging than the other plasma zombies.
 Spawns with zombiemen rarely.
+	* Change: Drops a cell for consistency reasons.
 * Flamethrower Guy: With 80 HP, this guy is a menace in close quarters.
 Spawns with shotgunners.
+	* Change: Drops a single rocket, in reference to Ray Mohawk's rocket launcher being a flamethrower.
 * Rocketman: A stronger Revenant Missile Zombie that spawns with chaingunners.
 Has 120 HP.
+	* Change: Drops a single rocket.
 * Psycho Imp: With 150 HP and a stronger attack, be careful around these very strong imp variants.
 Rarely spawns.
 * Blood Demon: A 180 HP variant of the demon.
 * Toxicacodemon: A toxic cacodemon that fires green baron fireballs.
 Still only has 400 HP.
 * Flame Cacodemon: A bright cacodemon variant with a MUCH stronger attack and 600 HP that spawns with Pain Elementals.
+* Mini-Mastermind: A smaller mastermind with 500 HP, using a single chaingung which it drops.
+Spawns with arachnotrons.

 RAY MOHAWK 2 (Doomkid, 2021):
 * Hula Imp: An imp with a more tropical outfit.
 Statistically identical to the normal imp.
 * Sunglasses Zombie: A weaker and less deadly chaingunner that spawns with the rest but only drops a clip.
 * Slyor: An addition to the revenant spot, this monster shoots a volley of flames and fireballs that you should be wary of.

+JAMAL JONES (Doomkid, 2022):
+* Imp: Another nearly functionally identical but visually distinct imp variant.
+* Hazmat Zombie: A gunman, similar to the sunglasses zombie up above.
+Spawns with shotgunners for balance reasons.
+* Plasma Zombie: A 90-HP zombie with a plasma rifle.
+Spawns with chaingunners.
+	* Change: Drops a cell for consistency reasons.
+* Blind Demon: Despite its supposed 'blindness', this monster can still see, and in fact, moves faster than the normal pinky demon.
+* Alien Imp: A green imp that attacks with imp fireballs and baron fireballs, making it much deadlier.
+* The Toxicacodemon and Flame Cacodemon are shared with Rowdy Rudy 2 - these will appear if either monster set is enabled.

 BOSSES:
 * Afrit (Scythe II, Deus Vult II, Survive in Hell, Resurgence): Its volley of fireballs is deadly; you're toast if you get too close.
 It has 2500 HP and can fly.